weiminye/newdotneterfromjava/README.md

 More strictly Generic
 Introduction of async and await.
 What are the similar ones in .NET Core of Mvn and Gradle?
 Where is Porn.xml?
+Could a file contains multiple classes?
+Could a class be partial in mutiple classes?
+Why couldn't have multiple Main() in multiple files?
+Func, Action
+foeach, yield return
+Couldn't complie and run single file?
+Where is Web container?
+How to make Autowired?
+Package-private access level